madhavi-r/Interactive-Dashboard/README.md

 Step 2 - Heroku

-  Deploy Flask app to Heroku.
+  Deployed Flask app to Heroku at the link: https://bb-bio-1234.herokuapp.com/